-His self-discovery tracks back to when he yearned to get out of Darien, Connecticut and make something of his meager, impoverished life.
-Sidebar: Darien, Connecticut is actually one of the wealthiest towns in the US, but Moby says his mother wanted to live a life that was more simple.
+Moby's self-discovery took us back to when he yearned to get out of Darien, Connecticut and make something of his meager, impoverished life.
+Sidebar: Darien, Connecticut is actually one of the wealthiest towns in the US.
+But he shared that his mother wanted to live a simpler life.

 Moby’s infatuation for music production began when he first heard Diana Ross’s, Love Hangover in his mother’s silver Chevy Vega.
-Mixed with his obsession of Star Trek and Space: 1999, it spurred an idea that there was “a world that wasn’t stained with sadness and resignation…somewhere there was a world that was sensual and robotic and hypnotic.
-And clean.”
+Mixed with his obsession of Star Trek and Space: 1999, it spurred an idea that there was “a world that wasn’t stained with sadness and resignation…somewhere there was a world that was sensual, robotic, hypnotic, and clean.”

 Moby’s accounts are intertwined with lust, dreams, and wonder; stories that date back to historic nightlife events and people that have a personal worm’s eye view of a post-era Studio 54 society.

-A little boy that once was frightened of worldly pleasures; guilted by his faithfulness to Christianity and God clashed with his natural, carnal impulse for strippers, fornication, and masturbation, in no particular order.
-Moby can oddly add professional dominatrix to his résumé, one night when he transformed in “Master Bobby” with compensation of a one dollar bill.
+His story starts innocently as a little boy that once was frightened of worldly pleasures.
+He was guilted by his faithfulness to Christianity and God which clashed with his natural, carnal impulse for strippers, fornication, and masturbation, in no particular order.
+Moby can oddly add professional dominatrix to his résumé; one night when he transformed in “Master Bobby” with compensation of a one dollar bill.

 He was constantly surrounded by a mini-world of the Limelight supercharged with drugs and alcohol.
 “Being sober and Christian meant that I was excluded from most of the degeneracy, but I was still accepted as a fellow misfit toy.”
 Moby later remembers a time when a fan named Greg wanted him to sign his Bible after a show in Portland, and how he felt awkward and ashamed that his lifestyle wasn’t deserving enough to be a fellow Christian brother.

-Porcelain doesn’t cover his whole life, but he shamelessly shares the highs and lows of a ten-year span.
-Failed relationships, addiction, death, and battles with self-identity and (did I mention) lots of sex, mixed in with his rise to the top of the electronic music industry.
+Porcelain doesn’t cover his whole life, but Moby shamelessly shares the highs and lows of a ten-year span: Failed relationships, addiction, death, and battles with self-identity and (did I mention) lots of sex, mixed in with his rise to the top of the electronic music industry.

-He recounts a time when his career wasn’t so shining, after his moxie to release a punk rock album, titled Animal Rights, while his popularity grew from live electronica shows, Moby agrees with a local newspaper that summed up his career at that time, “techno’s stepchild, left behind to play small bars while his peers fill arenas.”
-But he made a comeback after his manager, Barry, convinced him that people were happy when he made electronic music.
+While his career grew with live electronic music, Moby recounts a time when his career wasn’t so shining.
+After his moxie to release a punk rock album, titled Animal Rights, Moby agreed with a local newspaper that summed up his career at that time, “techno’s stepchild, left behind to play small bars while his peers fill arenas.”
+He made a swift comeback after his manager, Barry, convinced him that people were happy when he made electronic music.

-Moby: "I mean it’s interesting writing a memoir.
-Not to sound so esoteric but, in writing a memoir you almost get to be both yourself in the present day but you also get to be yourself as you were 20 or 25 years ago.
+Moby: "I mean, it’s an interesting form of writing a memoir.
+Not to sound so esoteric but, in writing a memoir you almost get to be both yourself in the present day, but you also get to be yourself as you were 20 or 25 years ago."

-"And it’s very odd, because I can remember my perspective then and of course I know my perspective now and I guess back then one of the things that made everything so odd was that I never expected to have a career as a musician and I never expected to DJ or make music.
+"It's very odd because I can remember my perspective then and of course I know my perspective now.
+I guess back then one of the things that made everything so odd was that I would have never expected to have a career as a musician and I would have never expected to DJ or make music.
 I certainly never expected to meet any other sort of public figure or successful musicians.
 I certainly never expected to meet people who I revered growing up like David Bowie, and so when it was happening I was nervous but it felt disconcerting and almost psychedelic because it was so far from anything I’d ever imagined.

 "What I’ve learned is that the human condition honestly affects us all very equally.
-Almost regardless of our social economic status, we all experience humanity in very similar ways and of all the huge iconic public figures I’ve met, the remarkable artists and the remarkable musicians are still just as confused as the rest of us are.
-You know they still age and they still battle mortality and they still try to figure out what significance life might have.
-The only people who aren’t really concerned about the human condition are either sociopaths or the few people I’ve met who are generally happy people and enlightened and their aren’t that many of them.
-So it’s been a nice thing to realize.
-You know, we assume that people who are ruling the world or running the world, or are celebrated, know something we don’t.
-But the truth is they don’t."
+Regardless of our social economic status, we all experience humanity in very similar ways and of all the huge iconic public figures I’ve met, the remarkable artists and the remarkable musicians, are still just as confused as the rest of us are.
+You know they still age and they still battle mortality and they still try to figure out what significance life may have.
+The only people who aren’t really concerned about the human condition are either sociopaths or the few people I’ve met who are generally happy people and enlightened and there aren’t that many of them.
+It’s been a nice thing to realize.
+You know, we assume people who are ruling the world or running the world or celebrated, know something we don’t; but the truth is they don’t."

 DS: "Do you feel like when you got into electronic music, from hearing Diana Ross’ track, that it was sort of music therapy for you?
 Do you think it was therapeutic for you to produce and make music?"

-Moby: "Oh yes, I mean the thing with music is -I use to work with Oliver Sacks at the Institute for Music and Neurologic Function on the ways of which music actually functions as a really profound healing modality.
-And the thing about music that is so phenomenal to me and so miraculous, is that music can make us cry, it makes us laugh and makes us dance.
-We play it at bar mitzvahs, we play it at funerals, we play it at baptisms, we play it at weddings.
+Moby: "Oh yes, I mean the thing with music is -I used to work with Oliver Sacks at the Institute for Music and Neurologic Function on the ways of which music actually functions as a really profound healing modality.
+The thing about music that is so phenomenal to me and so miraculous is that music can make us cry, it makes us laugh and makes us dance.
+We play it at bar mitzvahs, we play it at funerals, we play it at baptisms, and we play it at weddings.

-"So it’s clearly this remarkably powerful institution in almost all of our lives and the truth is all that music is- is air molecules hitting our ears a little bit differently.
-Like when someone makes music, they’re technically not making anything.
-They’re just pushing their molecules around a little bit differently but it just makes us cry and dance.
+"So it’s clearly this remarkably powerful institution in almost all of our lives and the truth is, all that music is- is air molecules hitting our ears a little bit differently.
+When someone makes music, they’re technically not making anything.
+They’re just pushing their air molecules around a little bit differently but it just makes us cry and dance.